virtual-labs/exp-x-ray-fluoresce-microscopy-iitk/experiment/theory.md

 <b>Fig. 2:</b> Schematic of XRF instrument and their components<br>

 <b>Bragg’s Law and Wavelength Separation: </b><br>
 The emitted characteristic X-rays are directed onto an analyzing crystal.
-The crystal diffracts X-rays according to Bragg’s Law: nλ = 2 d sin⁡θ<br>
+The crystal diffracts X-rays according to Bragg’s Law:<br><br>
+nλ = 2 d sin⁡θ<br>
 Where:<br>
 	n =  order of diffraction<br>